 Similar to the nursing degree apprenticeship, registered nurses are able to specialise in a particular area, progress to a managerial role or move into clinical academic research.

-Another way of getting into the profession is to work as a healthcare assistant (HCA), also known as a nursing auxillary, nursing assistant or auxillary nurse.
-This role isn't regulated by the NMC but working as a HCA is a great way to build your experience in care and work alongside other healthcare professionals.
+Another way of getting into the profession is to work as a healthcare assistant (HCA), also known as a nursing auxiliary, nursing assistant or auxiliary nurse.
+This role isn't regulated by the NMC but working as an HCA is a great way to build your experience in care and work alongside other healthcare professionals.

 Working in a hospital or community setting, HCAs carry out a range of tasks to support patients including washing, dressing, toileting, serving meals, making beds, and monitoring conditions.

 There are no minimum entry requirements but employers may ask for specific qualifications or experience.
 At Medacs Healthcare, we ask that you have at least six months of NHS experience gained in the last two years.
 You can find out more by clicking here.

 HCAs can go on to train as nursing associates or even assistant practitioners.